picosonic/bbc-fdc/tools/README.md

 Also output to **.dfi** (DiscFerret flux dump) is possible (not tested).

+By default, sectors are sorted by their physical position on the disk regardless of which of the passes the data was found.
+The **-sort** option allows them to be sorted logically by their sector id.
+This only affects sectors in **.td0** and **.fsd** files.

 ## Syntax :

 `[-i input_rfi_file] [-c] [[-ss [0|1]]|[-ds]] [-o output_file] [-spidiv spi_divider] [-r retries] [-sort] [-summary] [-l] [-sectors sectors_per_track] [-csv] [-tmax maxtracks] [-title "Title"] [-v]`